 In 2016, all the 11 wicking crates from a small Gipson Street garden were moved to the Thrive community garden, along with all the fruit trees, berries, compost bins and shed.
 They also received a grant from the Bendigo Bank to create an arbor along the main path, for climbing vines such as grapes and passionfruit and provide shade for the gardeners when eating their lunches during summer months.

-There is someone working at the community garden every Saturday afternoon between 1pm and 3pm, and on various days during the week.
+There is someone working at the community garden every Saturday afternoon between 1pm and 3pm, and there is a food swap on the 3rd Saturday of each month between 2pm and 3pm.
 Everyone is welcome to come down and help out, and to take some of the crops that are growing there.
 It is a garden for all residents of Diamond Creek.